 Last summer on the radio, I heard a Green Day cover of an old John Lennon song, "Working Class Hero".
 The chorus is "A working class hero is something to be," but I heard it as "A working class zero is something to fear."
 When the system can no longer buy us off and string us along, we become powerful and dangerous.

 I love the internet, or I wouldn't be using it so much.
-The internet has the potential to be an extremely powerful tool for bottom-up change.
+The internet has the potential to be a powerful tool for bottom-up change.
 When tens of millions of people become willing to do massive coordinated actions that are practical and not merely symbolic, then the internet can allow us to self-organize in ways that revolutionaries of the past never dreamed of... but then, when the internet becomes more useful to revolutionaries than to advertisers, the elite will pull the plug!
 Or they'll try to.
 A lot of smart people have thought about how the internet could be killed, and the consensus is that the only realistic way is to take shovels to fiber optic lines.
 Every year the internet gets less vulnerable to electric blackouts, with advances in micro-solar and low-power machines and wireless reception and decentralized networks.
 You could always detonate a hydrogen bomb in the upper atmosphere to make an electromagnetic pulse that would fry most microchips within a thousand miles, but that's not really a tactical move, more like "If I'm going down, I'm taking you all with me."

 Canis familiaris is a distinct species with its own independent history.
 Prior to domestication, it presumably existed as a relatively small, generalized canid that voluntarily adopted the commensal pariah niche still occupied by many dog populations today.
 This is supported by the morphological and molecular distinctiveness of domestic dogs, by the anatomy and behaviour of primitive domestic dog breeds, and by the archaeological and fossil record.